 🧬 What Is Methylene Blue?

 Methylene blue (MB) was first used as a dye and later found to be a potent antimicrobial agent.
-Today, it’s being studied for a wide range of therapeutic benefits, especially for brain health, mitochondrial function, and oxidative stress.
+Today, it’s FDA-approved for treating methemoglobinemia and is being studied for its effects on mitochondrial function, memory, and mood.
+At low doses, it acts as a cellular antioxidant and electron carrier — essentially helping the body’s cells generate energy more efficiently.

 🔋 Methylene Blue and Cellular Energy